Campbellb/Campbellb/README.md

 My work spans AI-driven applications, real time media and streaming, and modern web platforms.
 I combine product strategy, technical architecture, and hands-on engineering to move quickly from concept to launch.

 Previously, I’ve worked with startups and teams including Super Carl, Headwaters, 1Password, mmhmm, and Caffeine.

-Always happy to connect with founders, builders, and collaborators who are bringing new products to the world.